GSA/challenges-and-prizes/pages/terms-of-service.md

 ### Accessibility

-The commitment to accessibility for all is reflected on this site in our efforts to ensure all functionality and all content are accessible to all Challenge.gov users.
+The commitment to accessibility for all is reflected on this site in our efforts to ensure all functionality and all content are accessible to all Challenge.Gov users.

 This site site is routinely tested for compliance with Section 508 of the Rehabilitation Act using a technical standards checklist, in-depth testing with screen readers, policy experts, and people with disabilities.
 For more information on Section 508 technical standards, please visit [www.Section508.gov](http://www.section508.gov/){:target="_blank" rel="noopener" style="color: #0050d8;"}.